anhdo273/anhdo273.github.io/md/chinook.md

     10;
 ```

-- First, find which artist has earned the most according to the InvoiceLines?
-Afterwards use this artist to find which customer spent the most on this artist.
+### Which artist has earned the most according to the InvoiceLines?
+Which customer spent the most on this artist

 ```sql
 WITH artist_earning AS (
     SELECT